 Like many fans, I was sceptical about Far Cry 6 at first.
-On paper, it had all the right ingredients of making a tremendous game: a menacing villain, a lush island paradise and plenty to shoot at.
+On paper, it had all the right ingredients to make a tremendous game: a menacing villain, a lush island paradise and plenty to shoot at.
 But could it top Far Cry 5?

 That said, the story is the only thing that brings the game down ever so slightly.

 The gameplay is as fun as ever.
-From going guns blazing on enemies to wing gliding to your next location to silently taking out guards with your bow and knife, Far Cry 6 has it all.
+From going guns blazing on enemies to wing gliding to your next location to silently taking out guards with your bow and knife, this game has it all.

 Plus, the island is a gorgeous tropical paradise that is so much fun to explore and get lost in.